akshatgarg12/create-portfolio-app/README.md

 - Add your resume in `public/documents` as `resume.pdf`
 - Publish first blog in `/blog` folder
 - Easy deploy on vercel

+## Add and configure multiple locales

+- Copy the `en` folder in `public/locales` dir and rename in to the language of your choice eg-'de'
+- Make content changes in the `common.json` file
+- Add the new language to the i18n.locales field in the `next-i18next.config.js` file and change the default locale in case you want the newly added locale as default.
+- enable locale change component in `config/footer.json` file to show locale component in footer.